Amber-MD/AmberClassic/README.md

 # Overview of AmberClassic

 This repository contains `msander`, a "modern" version of parts of the Amber molecular dynamics program `sander`.
-Also included are various NMR, X-ray and cryoEM-related code and utilities, as well as versions of a number of the “classic” (and most-used) parts of AmberTools: `tleap, antechamber, sqm, metatwist, rism1d, saxs` and `paramfit`.
+Also included are various NMR, X-ray and cryoEM-related code and utilities, as well as versions of a number of the “classic” (and most-used) parts of AmberTools: `tleap, antechamber, sqm, metatwist, rism1d, saxs, gbnsr6, xtalutil` and `paramfit`.
 With these tools, many systems can be set up for simulation in `msander`.

 The documentation and authorship credits are in the *doc/AmberClassic.pdf* file.